laurent-martin/ibm-ace-manufacturing-test/README.md

   - server.conf.yaml
   - ACEmfg jar files

-> **Note:** if containers are stopped when you logout and get error: `error acquiring lock 0 for container`, then execute once: `loginctl enable-linger`, it is a known problem with podman and temp files cleanup.
+> **Note:** If containers are stopped when you logout and get error: `error acquiring lock 0 for container`.
+By default Linux would free resources when users logout.
+To avoid this, execute once: `loginctl enable-linger`.

 ### Policies to override parameters